Putin’s forces ‘reach centre’ of key Ukrainian city Bakhmut in bloody battle

 Seven civilians were reported on Thursday to have been killed by Ukrainian artillery strikes in Russian-controlled areas.
 And four civilians were killed in Donetsk when shells hit a car park, Russia’s Tass news agency said.

-It came as French president, Emmanuel Macron, urged Chinese leader Xi Jinping to persuade Russia to negotiate an end to Europe’s most dangerous conflict since the Second World War.
+It came as French president Emmanuel Macron urged Chinese leader Xi Jinping to persuade Russia to negotiate an end to Europe’s most dangerous conflict since the Second World War.

 Following talks in Beijing on Thursday with Mr Macron and European Union chief Ursula von der Leyen, Mr Xi said China was willing to “jointly appeal with France to the international community to remain rational and calm”.